 Personal information provided to Beaufort Research is always stored on a secure server.
 The data can only be accessed by a limited number of researchers working on this project.
 Beaufort Research will only use this data for research purposes.
 Beaufort Research has Cyber Essentials certification.

 When conducting surveys, Beaufort uses a survey software programme called SNAP.
-We have ensured that SNAP is GDPR compliant and meets our expectations in terms of the security of any data collected via the software (e.g. SNAP will process
+We have ensured that SNAP is GDPR compliant and meets our expectations in terms of the security of any data collected via the software (for example SNAP will process

 your information in accordance with the EU-US Privacy Shield Framework).
 For the telephone survey, Beaufort uses the NIPO survey programme and all data will be held on Beaufort’s servers in the UK.